-The Fund also applies norms-based screening on international frameworks, such as the "UN Global Compact Principles", "OECD Guidelines for Multinational Enterprises" and "International Labour Organization (ILO) Standards".
-The Fund also applies other norms-based screening based on MSCI ESG Research's ESG controversy methodology.
+The (sub-)fund also applies norms-based screening in relation to international frameworks, such as the "UN Global Compact Principles", "OECD Guidelines for Multinational Enterprises" and "International Labour Organisation (ILO) Standards".

+The (sub-)fund also applies other norms-based screening based on MSCI ESG Research's ESG controversy methodology.

-On this basis, companies are identified that are directly involved in persistent particularly serious ESG controversies.
+In addition, based on the ESG controversies analysis provided by our external ESG data provider, we identify all companies that are directly involved in particularly serious, ongoing ESG controversies.
 They are excluded as a matter of principle for investment purposes.
-In the event of serious ESG controversies, the portfolio management enters into direct engagement with the company, both in the case of existing holdings and in the case of potential new investments, in order to analyse the controversy together with the company and to make a final investment decision based on this analysis.
-Such exposure will be achieved by portfolio management, but not on behalf of the Fund.
+In the event of serious ESG controversies, portfolio management enters into direct engagement with the company to analyse the controversy and make a final investment decision based on this.
+Such engagement will be achieved by portfolio management, but not on behalf of the Fund.